 Earlier in this article we talked about the difference between an enterprise collaboration system and software.
 Many large companies already have a system in place that may have been developed over years or even decades.
 Updating these systems and switching to digital solutions can be daunting.

-Here’s why enterprise-level organizations should adopt enterprise collaboration software that addresses all of their needs:
+Here’s why enterprise-level organizations might want to consider adopting enterprise collaboration software that takes care of all their needs:

 Centralized Internal Communication